 WHAT is ECHO Greenfield?
 Exploring and Creating History Ourselves is a new project funded by a Mass Humanities Digital Capabilities grant.

-ECHO Greenfield will provide support, resources, and space for people of all ages to be curious about the histories that surround us, both known and forgotten, and the histories that live within us.
-This project will generate both new understandings of histories and new histories themselves.
-There will be hands-on activities, discussions, and support for expressing learning creatively at The LAVA Center as well as resources on the ECHOGreenfield.org website.
+ECHO Greenfield provides support, resources, and space for people of all ages to be curious about the histories that surround us, both known and forgotten, and the histories that live within us.
+This project is generating both new understandings of histories and new histories themselves.
+There are ongoing hands-on activities, discussions, and support for expressing learning creatively at The LAVA Center as well as resources on the ECHOGreenfield.org website.

 an introduction to ECHO: